F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

          timeoutSeconds: 15

-Kubectl describe pod <pod_name> -n kube-system
-Shows the liveness and readiness for the deployed pod.
+The command ``Kubectl describe pod <pod_name> -n kube-system`` shows the liveness and readiness for the deployed pod.

 .. code-block:: YAML